MicrosoftDocs/win32/desktop-src/SecAuthN/initializesecuritycontext--schannel.md

 _phNewContext_ `[in, out, optional]`

 A pointer to a [CtxtHandle](sspi-handles.md) structure.
 On the first call to **InitializeSecurityContext (Schannel)**, this pointer receives the new context handle.
-On the second call, _phNewContext_ can be the same as the handle specified in the _phContext_ parameter.
+On the second call, _phNewContext_ can be the same as the handle specified in the _phContext_ parameter. _phNewContext_ should never be `NULL`.

-_phNewContext_ should always be non-NULL in order to receive the handle that the caller is now responsible for freeing.
-Because the caller is only responsible for the most recent handle, it’s standard for callers to pass this handle to both _phContext_ and _phNewContext_.

 _pOutput_ `[in, out, optional]`